Ben74x/devfolio/content/blog/Practising Linux & Vagrant Skills/index.md

 $ sudo apt update && sudo apt install vagrant
 ```

 Now that we have our virtualbox and Vagrant installed, we are going to host centos7 on the virtualbox using Vagrant.
 This can be done manually without Vagrant but as a DevOps Engineer, automation is an ultimate need for DevOps practices so we are going to save ourselves from doing it manually.
-To setup the VM with Vagrant, we need a Vagrant Box name which can be gotten from
+To setup the VM with Vagrant, we need a Vagrant Box name which can be gotten from <a href="https://app.vagrantup.com/boxes/search">Vagrant's official website</a>.